 For this survey, you’ll need to prepare a narrative of your existing accounting systems and explain any deficiencies.
 Then you’ll complete the checklist in the second section.
-In addition to following Generally Accepted Accounting Principles (GAAP), maintaining adequate and reliable data in record keeping and providing support for requests for progress payment, the checklist includes several more requirements.
+Maintaining adequate and reliable data in record keeping and providing support for requests for progress payment, the checklist includes several more requirements.
 The bad news is that it seems lengthy; the good news is that once you've met all of the requirements, the rest is a breeze.

 Direct and Indirect Costs

 Before looking at the checklist requirements, you need to understand direct and indirect costs as defined by DFARS 252.242-7006 (c)(3) and (c)(4).
 For government contracts, direct costs are “any cost that is identified specifically with a particular final cost objective.”
 These are not limited to materials and labor, but do have to result from the final cost objective.